jhidding/pd-tangle/README.md

 Copy the Lua files in the `scripts` directory to your own project and use and adapt the `Makefile` to absorb them into your workflow.
 I may in the future create a more user-friendly script.

+## TODO

+- Include syntax to append to existing named code blocks.
+- Work with multiple input files.
+- Update tangled files only where content changed.
+- Identify output of generated scripts (raw markdown, figures, etc.) and include them back into the document when generating the report.

 ## Complete Tangle Test

 The following code snippets are the testing suite for this Markdown tangler.
 To see their source look at this `README.md` in raw text.